 Current diesel powered vehicles are capable of using biodiesel blends up to 20 percent without major modification, depending on climate and other factors.
 However, many diesel engine manufacturers only recommend using biodiesel blends up to five percent, which may affect the warranties of some vehicles and therefore prohibit use of biodiesel blends above five percent.

 The cost of installation of mid-stream storage and blending infrastructure has also prevented more B20 from entering the market.
-B20 requires local storage at scale for efficient supply economics, and in many locations the necessary rail handling and rack-blending infrastructure does not exist.
+B20 requires local storage of B99 at scale for efficient supply economics, and in many locations the necessary rail handling and rack-blending infrastructure does not exist.

 There are also hurdles at the local level for B20 retail infrastructure expansion.
 Developers have found that the lack of uniform permit requirements for the installation of underground biodiesel compatible storage tanks allows local agencies to burden construction with unrelated requirements, such as retail facility renovation and landscaping upgrades.
 Conditions of approval are discretionary and vary between municipalities.
 A uniform code for new installations would help contain the unnecessary costs that are often placed on developers.

 8. Renewable diesel